bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+   RDBMS is the "Relational Database Management System."
+It is the software that handles a database.
+SQL is "Structure Query Language."
+SQL is the ability to manipulate the database and to grab information.

 1. Why do tables need a `primary key`?
+   A table needs a primary key especially in a relational database, so that it can associate itself with other tables.
+Without it, a relational database cant function.

 1. What is the name given to a table column that references the primary key on another table.
+   Foreign Key

 1. What do we need in order to have a _many to many_ relationship between two tables.
+   We would need 2 foreign keys and a 3rd table to attach to the 2 tables.

 ## Project Set Up